-MU 210 (GE) Music and Society
+MU 210 LA (GE) Music in a Global Society

 A study of the role that music and musicians have played voluntarily or otherwise in politics, religion and social issues.
 Specific works ranging from instrumental music through opera, liturgical music, musical theatre and popular music are discussed.
 3:0:3